Ennead-Architects-LLP/HealthMetric/docs/Data_Merge_Process_Specification.md

 **Key Points**:
 - **Hub Level**: Top-level organization by hub name (e.g., "Ennead Architects LLP")
 - **Project Level**: Second-level organization by project name (e.g., "1643_LHH", "2330_Studio 54")
-- **Date Level**: Third-level organization by collection date (e.g., "2025-10-06")
+- **Week Level**: Third-level organization by **Monday of the week** (e.g., "2025-10-06")
+  - **All data collected in the same week goes into the same folder**
+  - Date is normalized to Monday (e.g., data from Oct 8, Oct 9, Oct 10 → all in "2025-10-06" folder)
+  - Next week's data goes into a new Monday folder (e.g., "2025-10-13")
-- **Benefits**: Clean hierarchy, easy navigation, historical tracking, no file name conflicts
+- **Benefits**: Weekly snapshots, clean hierarchy, easy week-over-week comparison, no file name conflicts

 ---